In mayor’s races across the U.S., voters divided on questions of public safety, police reform

 Shawn Donahue, a political scientist at the University of Buffalo, said he couldn’t recall another mayoral election quite like this in the city.
 He said he had fielded calls from media outlets in Switzerland and Brazil asking him about the race.
 Meanwhile, “the only thing that people are talking about more in the Buffalo area are the Bills,” said Donahue, referring to the Buffalo Bills 5-and-2 record this year.

-In Cleveland, the mayor’s race also pitted a diverse coalition of younger and left-leaning voters against older voters in the city’s more traditional outer neighborhoods.
+Liberals did better in Cleveland, where the police department has been in turmoil since an officer shot and killed 12-year-old Tamir Rice in 2014 while Rice held a toy gun.

-Justin Bibb, a Black 34-year-old nonprofit executive, was the top vote-getter in the September Democratic primary after he campaigned on holding the police more accountable, including supporting the referendum for a civilian police commission, known as Issue 24.
+Bibb soundly defeated City Council President Kevin Kelley (D), 54, after he campaigned on holding the police more accountable, including supporting the referendum for a civilian police commission, known as Issue 24.
+That measure was soundly passed by voters.

-But in the days leading up to the election, the Democrat found himself locked in a tight race against City Council President Kevin Kelley (D), 54, who is White and made his opposition to Issue 24 the central message of his campaign.

-In Detroit, two-term Mayor Mike Duggan was challenged by fellow Democrat Anthony Adams in that city’s mayor’s race.
-Duggan, a former business executive, promised to expand job training and economic development, while Adams, a former deputy mayor, campaigned on reducing arrests for minor crimes as well as fighting poverty and evictions.
+In Detroit, two-term Mayor Mike Duggan defeated fellow Democrat Anthony Adams in that city’s mayor’s race.

-In Pittsburgh, meanwhile, Ed Gainey was vying to become the city’s first Black mayor after he defeated incumbent Bill Peduto in the May Democratic primary.
-Gainey faced Republican Tony Moreno, who is White and a former police officer, on Tuesday.

-Moreno is a former Democrat who lost in the primary but then accepted the Republican nomination to compete against Gainey, who Moreno argued was not tough enough on crime.

 Slater reported from Buffalo.